jeremysinger/capabilitiesforcoders/faq/setup_morello.rst

 How do I setup a Morello CHERIBSD Server
 ====================================

-1. Download and Write Image
+How to download and write a CHERIBSD Image to USB
 ---------------------------

 First, download Morello CHERI.
 The current version is available at: